Craft and Fine Artists

-Many artists do freelance work while continuing to hold a full-time job until they are established as professional artists.
-Others freelance part time while still in school, to develop experience and to build a portfolio of published work.
+Many artists do artwork while continuing to hold a full-time job until they are established as professional artists.
+Others work as an artist part time while still in school, to develop experience and to build a portfolio of published work.

-Freelance artists try to develop a set of clients who regularly contract for work.
-Some freelance artists are widely recognized for their skill in a specialty, such as illustrating children’s books or cartooning.
-These artists may earn high incomes and can choose the type of project they undertake.
+Self-employed and freelance artists try to establish a set of clients who regularly contract for work.
+Some of these artists are widely recognized for their skill in a specialty, such as illustrating children's books or cartooning.
+They may earn high incomes and can choose the types of projects they undertake.

 Median annual wages for craft and fine artists are as follows:

 The median annual wages for craft and fine artists in the top industries in which they work are as follows:

 Earnings for self-employed artists vary widely.
 Some charge only a nominal fee while they gain experience and build a reputation for their work.
 Those artists who are well established can earn more than salaried artists.